Fertility Drugs for the Stimulation of Egg Development in IVF

 During the time that the patient is being stimulated with fertility drugs, she will come to the office early in the morning at periodic intervals to have a blood test and ultrasound to monitor her response.
 Depending on her response, she may need 3-5 visits to be monitored.
 Usually the first day of monitoring is after 4-5 days of medication.
 Most women will end up taking 9-11 days of medication before her eggs appear ready to be removed (egg retrieval).
 Unfortunately, we can’t predict ahead of time how long any individual patient will need.

-Each time a woman comes in for monitoring in the morning, we will call her in the evening to give her instructions as to what dose of medication to take and when to come for the next monitoring visit.
-Patients in our practice can also follow all their monitoring and test results through our patient portal.
+Each time a woman comes in for monitoring in the morning, she will be given instructions that evening as to what dose of medication to take and when to come for the next monitoring visit.
+Patients in our practice will follow all their monitoring, test results and instructions through our patient portal.

 Learn about the IVF hCG Trigger injection to prepare for egg retrieval.